mitmath/18330/summaries.md

 We saw that we can rewrite the differential equation as an integral equation and construct methods by approximating the integral, for example the trapezium rule.
 This turns out to give an *implicit* equation for $x_{n+1}$ in terms of itself, so we need to use a root finding method, such as Newton, to solve this at each step.
 Nonetheless this class of implicit methods are important for solving **stiff** equations, as we will see later.

 We finished by discussing systems of coupled ODEs.
 If we write them in a vector form then the Euler method has the *same* expression as above, except that each term (other than $t_n$) is now a vector.
 Thus the *same* code can be used to solve it.

+## Lecture 15: Ordinary differential equations II: Runge--Kutta methods (Mar 6)

+We started by seeing how higher-order differential equations, i.e. those with higher derivatives like $\ddot{x} + \omega^2 x = 0$, can be turned into systems of 1st-order equations.
+This is done by introducing a new variable for each derivative except the highest-order one.
+For example, defining $v := \dot{x}$ we have $\ddot{x} = \dot{v}$ and so $\dot{v} = -\omega^2 x$; in this way we replace the higher derivative with an additional first-order equation.

+Then we asked how we could turn the implicit trapezium rule into an explicit method.
+We need an estimate of the term $x_{n+1}$ that appears on the right-hand side of the trapezium rule.
+But we can do this using an Euler step!
+Since there is already a factor of the step size $h$ multiplying this in the expression for the trapezium rule, the term with $h$ in the Euler step actually becomes a term multiplied by $h^2$.
+Doing a Taylor expansion of the resulting method shows that it correctly captures Taylor expansion up to order $h^2$!

+This is only one example of a class of **Runge--Kutta methods**, consisting of several **stages**, each of which is a single evaluation of the function $f$ defining the ODE.
+These methods can be represented by a **Butcher tableau** containing the coefficients that define the method.

+We did not look at the theory of such methods (which is complicated), but there are methods known up to order 14 (!)

+## Lecture 16: Ordinary differential equations III: Variable step size and error control (Mar 9)

+We asked how we can know if a step of an ODE solver is a good one or not.
+We would like to compare the result with the true solution, but of course we don't have access to that.

+Instead, we use *another* approximate solution to compare with.
+We can do one of two things: (1) use the same method with half the step size, repeated twice, or another method of the same order with the same step size.
+In this case the difference between the resulting estimates, $\Delta y$, gives us an estimate of the error $C h^{p+1}$ (for an order-$p$ method), multiplied by a constant that depends on the order.

+(2) Use one method of order $p$ and one of order $p+1$.
+Then the difference $\Delta y$ between the two results gives us a direct (approximate) measurement of the error $C h^{p+1}$ in the lower-order method.

+In either case, we first *propose* a step, without carrying it out.
+Now we check the size of the error $\Delta y$.
+Suppose that we impose a desired error $\epsilon$, or an error per unit time, that we wish to attain.
+If $\Delta y < \epsilon$ then we **accept** the step and carry it out.

+If $\Delta y > \epsilon$ then we **reject** the step and remain where we were.
+We now *choose* a new step size $h'$ such that it *would* give error $\epsilon$.
+We do this even if the step was accepted, since then the function is "easy to integrate" in the current region.

+In this way we obtain an **adaptive** method, which adapts to the shape of the function: if the solution does not change shape fast, the method can take large steps.
+When the solution is changing in a complicated way, the method takes smaller steps to resolve those changes accurately.